 The Joint Support and Enabling Command (JSEC) is a NATO command located in the city of Ulm, Germany.
 JSEC is a static operational headquarters with multinational personnel directly subordinate to the Supreme Allied Commander Europe (SACEUR) and his Supreme Headquarters Allied Powers Europe (SHAPE) in Mons, Belgium.

 JSEC's mission is to operationalize a multi-domain network in SACEUR's Area of Responsibility (AOR) to guarantee the enablement of the Alliance to reinforce and sustain military forces in the Euro-Atlantic area with a 360 degree approach.
 JSEC's alliance-wide, overarching logistic domain affects the land, air and sea domains to be crossed by the troops to reach their area of operations, and it concerns the cyber and space domains as well.
 Particularly, JSEC focusses on enabling all troop sending, transiting and host nations, and sustaining the reinforcements - in peacetime, crisis and conflict.

-Established in 2018, JSEC will achieve full readiness in September 2021.
-Currently, more than two hundred soldiers and civilians from Albania, Belgium, Canada, Croatia, the Czech Republic, France, Germany, Hungary, Latvia, Lithuania, the Netherlands, Norway, Poland, Romania, Slovenia, Spain, Turkey, the United Kingdom and the United States of America are serving under the command of German Lieutenant General Jürgen Knappe.
+Established in 2018, JSEC reached its Full Operational Capability in September 2021, which entails the headquarters' full readiness.
+More than two hundred Allied soldiers and civilians work in the headquarters, all under the command of German Lieutenant General Jürgen Knappe.
+They come from Albania, Belgium, Canada, Croatia, the Czech Republic, France, Germany, Greece, Hungary, Latvia, Lithuania, the Netherlands, Norway, Poland, Romania, Slovenia, Spain, Turkey, the United Kingdom and the United States of America.